Blog Layout

 The process of unlearning how we've been trained and conditioned for many generations to respond to our children's emotions can be an uncomfortable experience.
 Learning how to hold the space for our child’s emotions really means stepping back and not controlling the process of how our children express those emotions, which is a big departure from the way most of us were parented.

 This does not mean that boundaries are non-existent in this space.
-It is critical that in these moments there is no hitting, violence, or actions which go against family values.
+It is critical that in these moments, there is no hitting, violence, or actions that go against family values.
 AND with our boundaries in place, we no longer have to be afraid of our children’s emotions or how they express them.

-When our fear dissipates, so can the labels, the blame, and the shame that come with reacting rather than responding to our child(ren)’s emotions.
+When our fear dissipates, so can the labels, the blame, and the shame that comes with reacting rather than responding to our child(ren)’s emotions.
 When we feel safe, so do they.

 The Benefits of This Process